Supporting women's leadership and fostering youth-led innovation in the MENA Region and internationally

 AIWF is exceptionally proud of our partnership with PepsiCo, AIWF’s valued Global Partner since 2003 and our Exclusive Global Benefactor Partner since 2010.
 AIWF acknowledges the invaluable partnership of Shell, Pfizer and PwC, all longstanding Global Corporate Partners of AIWF that have empowered AIWF to fulfil its mission in the region on all our areas of shared concern around youth empowerment and economic inclusion of women in the region and globally, all committed to strong diversity policies and developing, training and progressing young professional women in the region.

 Over two decades we have collaborated with The World Bank, the Union for the Mediterranean, the International Labour Organization, the Center for Mediterranean Integration, the European Commission, the European Parliament, the European Bank for Reconstruction & Development (EBRD), the OECD (MENA-OECD Investment Programme), the Foreign & Commonwealth Office, the League of Arab States, the Union of Arab Chambers, the National US-Arab Chamber of Commerce, the Greater Paris Investment Agency, the City of London Corporation and the Dubai International Financial Center.
-AIWF has also worked with regional institutional partners, joining forces and linking networks to effect powerful, positive change for women and young leaders, including the Arab British Chamber of Commerce, Hawkamah, the Dubai Business Women Council, the Pearl Initiative, and the NAMA Establishment for the Advancement of Women.
+AIWF also works with regional institutional partners, joining forces and linking networks to effect powerful, positive change for women and young leaders, including the Pearl Initiative, and the Women in Sustainability, Environment and Renewable Energy (WiSER) platform hosted by Masdar.

 Linking Academia with Industry